lewismj/cucumber/README.md

 <img src="https://maven-badges.herokuapp.com/maven-central/com.waioeka.sbt/cucumber-runner_2.11/badge.svg"/>
 </p>

+## Note

+Finally Cucumber builds for 2.12 Scala, latest release is an update for Scala 2.12

 ## Summary

 This project contains a Cucumber test framework for sbt.
 There is also a plugin that provides a new sbt command.